kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 4. If allocation itself is failing for the pod's claims with errors indicating that the optional node preparation feature is disabled in the scheduler, verify that the `DRAOptionalNodePreparation` feature gate is enabled in the scheduler/allocator components.
-5. If pod admission fails with a `DRAOptionalNodePreparationDisabled` error, verify that the `DRAOptionalNodePreparation` feature gate is enabled on the target kubelet.
+5. If `PrepareResources` fails with a `DRAOptionalNodePreparationDisabled` error, verify that the `DRAOptionalNodePreparation` feature gate is enabled on the target kubelet.
 6. If a terminating pod was deleted and skipped cleanup, verify if it had